mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

     -   [Introduction](#introduction)
         -   [Additional context for this introduction](#additional-context-for-this-introduction)
-        -   [How Research Questions Evolved](#how-research-questions-evolved)
+        -   [Revisiting the research QUESTIONS](#revisiting-the-research-questions)
+        -   [edit this down and integreate above](#edit-this-down-and-integreate-above)
-        -   [What research questions are answered by what data gathering and analysis - and described in what chapter?](#what-research-questions-are-answered-by-what-data-gathering-and-analysis---and-described-in-what-chapter)
+        -   [What research questions are answered by what data gathering and analysis AND AT WHAT STAGE - and described in what chapter?](#what-research-questions-are-answered-by-what-data-gathering-and-analysis-and-at-what-stage---and-described-in-what-chapter)
         -   [JUSTIFICATION OF THE METHODS APPROACH](#justification-of-the-methods-approach)
         -   [Justification of data collection and